Read about how Intezer collects and analyzes evidence like ELF files, to help SOC teams automate more of their incident response process.

 It is interesting to see malware in the wild abusing dynamic linker features as it does require some degree of knowledge and sophistication.

-We hope you enjoyed reading this post and stay tuned for more to come.
+We hope you enjoyed reading this series!
 If you have any questions, please feel free to contact us.

 Here are some additional resources for further reading: